by Leona Lortie

 The vast suffering, discrimination, and deaths of the world wars pushed the global leaders of the time to urgently work together for lasting peace.
 Seeing humanity at its worst created a desire to make drastic changes.
 This is the context in which the United Nations was formed – in the aftermath of the Second World War.
 In 1945 the UN Charter and in 1948 the Universal Declaration of Human Rights outlined the recognition of dignity and equality for all members of the human family in order to achieve freedom, justice, and peace.

 I find the history of the 20th century astounding.
 The United Nations was formed as a reaction to war and violence, realizing that what mattered was the value of the individual.
 If the rights of the individual are not recognized, defended, and protected, then we – the human family – will not find peace.
 This was a massive shift, one that we are still trying to process.

 I am a human rights advocate because I want to learn from our history and remind others that cultural and religious differences must not make us complicit in denying dignity and equality for all.
 I am a human rights activist because I believe it to be the responsibility of all of us to stand up against injustice, violence, and extremism.

-by Leona Lortie, Public Engagement and Advocacy Coordinator, MCC Ottawa Office
+Leona Lortie is the Public Engagement and Advocacy Coordinator for MCC Ottawa Office